auth0/docs/articles/integrations/aws-api-gateway/part-5.md

 * extract profile information to assign a buyer for a pet.

 ## Use An Identity Token

-Often, you will want to do the processing of a user's role based on the users identity in the logic of your Lambda function.
-In the purchasing example above, you retrieved the user name from the profile returned with the identity token.
-Another option is to have the user information embedded with the identity, which is a JSON web token (JWT).
-The advantage of this method is that you can verify the authenticity of the JWT, and be assured that the calling user is authenticated rather than relying on a plain-text parameter that could be tampered with.
-You could also use the JWT for authorization and bypass the IAM integration with the Amazon API Gateway.
-However, by using the API Gateway for authorization, you have the opportunity of halting the API call before your Lambda function is ever invoked.
+Often, you will want to use your Lambda function to process the user's role based on the user's identity .
+For example, during a purchasing transaction, you retrieved the username from the profile returned with the identity token.

+Alternatively, you can choose to have the user's information embedded with the identity itself, which is a JSON Web Token (JWT).
+The advantage of this method is that you can:

+1. verify the authenticity of the JWT;
+2. be sure that the calling user is authenticated (instead of relying on a plain-text parameter that could have been tampered with).

+In addition, you can also use the JWT for authorization, allowing you to bypass the IAM integration with Amazon API Gateway.
+The caveat to this, however, is that using the API Gateway for authorization allows you to halt the API call prior to invocation of your Lambda function.

 ![](/media/articles/integrations/aws-api-gateway/identity-flow.png)